-BIO 151 - GENERAL BIOLOGY 1 (4 CR) BIO 152 - GENERAL BIOLOGY 2 (4 CR) (Student must earn a qualifying score on CCAC's aligned placement test to be eligible to earn CCAC credit) This course is a high level biology course designed to prepare students for the AP Biology Exam in May, which could allow them to receive college credit.
+This course is a high-level biology course designed to prepare students for the AP Biology Exam in May, which could allow them to receive college credit.
 This course is very rigorous and will place heavy demands on students.
 Instruction will be fast paced and encompass extensive biological content.
 Students will be expected to complete many self-guided laboratory investigations.
 The topics of emphasis will include biological principles, biochemistry, cell biology, bioenergetics, genetics, evolution, ecology, and organismal biology.
-This course is designed to be taken by students after the successful completion of Honors Biology and Honors Chemistry.
 It aims to provide students with the conceptual framework, factual knowledge, and analytical skills necessary to deal critically with the rapidly changing science of biology.
 Students may earn a weighted grade on the 5.0 scale for this course.

-Prerequisites: "B" or higher in Honors Biology and Honors Chemistry, teacher recommendation Corequisite: Students in 10th grade must be concurrently enrolled in Honors Chemistry
+Prerequisites: "B" or higher in Honors Biology and Honors Chemistry, teacher recommendation

+Corequisite: Students in 10th grade must be concurrently enrolled in Honors Chemistry